google/WebFundamentals/src/site/the-essentials/user-input/form-input/index.markdown

 title: "Create amazing forms"
 description: "Forms are hard to fill out on mobile.
 The best forms are the ones with the fewest inputs."
+introduction: "Forms are hard to fill out on mobile.
+The best forms are the ones with the fewest inputs.
+Good forms provide semantic input types.
+Keys should change to match the user's input type; users pick a date in a calendar.
+Keep your user informed.
+Validation tools should tell the user what they need to do before submitting the form."
 article:
   written_on: 2014-01-01
   updated_on: 2014-01-06